2m3/jqPuzzle/NOTES.md

 `getPosition(arguments)`
 ------------------------

-Returns a position object that identifies a single position on the board.
-It contains the following properties:
+Returns a `position` object given any kind of position value.

+A `position` object identifies a single position on the board.
+A position is a slot that that can hold a piece.

+The `position` object contains the following properties:

-* index:
+* `index`:
 The one-dimensional index of the position as an integer value between 1 (top left) and `rows*cols` (bottom right).
-* row:
+* `row`:
 The row of the position as an integer value between 1 and `rows`.
-* column:
+* `column`:
 The row of the position as an integer value between 1 and `columns`.

 `getPosition()` can be called with the following arguments: